-Working to make communities better places to live, learn, grow and work.
+Working to make the Austin community a better places to live, learn, grow and succeed.

-Circle Urban Ministries is a world-wide, multi-cultural ministry working towards the day every neighborhood is considered a great places to live, learn, grow and succeed.
-Circle believes that neighborhoods must take a four-pronged, asset-based approach to transformation.
+Circle Urban Ministries is working to make the Austin community a better place to live, learn, grow and succeed.
+We take a four-pronged, asset-based approach to community development.

-Circle Urban Ministries' 4-Pronged Approach to Neighborhood Transformation
+Circle Urban Ministries' 4-Pronged Approach to Community Development

 From birth, every child’s capacity to learn is shaped by nutrition, sensory and cognitive stimulation, stable, loving relationships, and early exposure to language and books (Department of Children, Youth and their Families, 2007).
 Through biblical and researched based programs Circle Urban Ministries works to solve this issue.